muftring/iu-statistics/mid-term-exam/submission.md

 $\pi$ = 0.30

 $P(8) = \frac{20!}{8!(20-8)!}0.3^{8}(1.0-0.3)^{20-8}$

 $=\frac{20!}{8!(12)!}0.3^{8}(0.7)^{12}$

 $=0.114$

-Under these conditions, approximately 11.4% will got to college.
+Under these conditions, approximately 11.4% will go to college.

 **10.** *What is the area under the normal curve between z = -1.0 and z = -2.0?
 What about between z=1.0 and z=3.0?
 What about z=-1.0 and z=3.0?*